 This charge is becoming more commonplace than ever before in Ontario courts and carries a stigma that people will want to avoid.
 A criminal harassment conviction can make a person unattractive to potential employers and cause difficulty in trying to enter the United States.
 A finding of guilt for criminal harassment also carries with it a mandatory ten-year weapons prohibition.
 Prosecutors will routinely request DNA from criminal offenders to put on the Canadian DNA databank.

 The consequences of a finding of guilt are severe, and it is recommended that people consult with an experienced criminal lawyer to determine the best course of action when faced with this type of charge.

 Getting Charged with Criminal Harassment

 There is a certain “creep” factor associated with the charge of criminal harassment.
 The media has generated an environment where people think “stalking” will always lead to killing or sexual abuse.
 Often the behaviour that leads to the charge falls short of the actual criminal definition.
 Sometimes it’s just “teenage angst” or other times it’s a complainant exaggerating what actually happened.
-The lawyers at Weisberg Law understands that not everyone charged with criminal harassment is a “stalker”.
+Weisberg Law understands that not everyone charged with criminal harassment is a “stalker”.

 Information on Criminal Harassment